anthony-aylward/ctr-med-prog/README.md

 ## Conclusions

-CMP has historically been successful in using manufactured "evidence" to sway public opinion and curtail scientific research.
-Leading members of CMP are historically connected with violent extremism, and CMP's 2015 campaign against PP was likely a motivating factor in a politically-motivated mass shooting.
+CMP has historically been successful in using manufactured controversy to sway public opinion and curtail scientific research.
+Leading members of CMP are historically connected with violent extremism, and CMP's 2015 campaign against PP was likely an instigating factor in a politically-motivated mass shooting.

 Given the current nationwide [escalation](https://fivethirtyeight.com/features/we-categorized-hundreds-of-abortion-restrictions-heres-why-the-anti-abortion-movement-is-escalating/) of the anti-abortion movement, it is plausible that CMP's activities will also